The Pretty Reckless: 2009–2012: Formation, The Pretty Reckless EP and Light Me Up

 Their first EP was released on June 22, 2010, to mixed reactions.
 Rolling Stone magazine classified the sound as "generic".
 It contained four songs, three of which can be found on their debut album: "Make Me Wanna Die", "My Medicine", and "Goin' Down".
-The first single "Make Me Wanna Die" was released on May 17, 2010.
+"Make Me Wanna Die" was released on April 14, 2010 as the lead single from Light Me Up.
 A viral video was released to promote the single.
 The full record was released on August 31, 2010.
+"Miss Nothing" was released on the second single on August 18, 2010.
+A video for "Miss Nothing" was released on July 20, 2010.
+In August 2010, the band performed at the V Festival in the UK.
+The band embarked on a four-date UK tour starting in Glasgow, Scotland at the Barrowland Ballroom on December 13, 2010, supported by Francesqa.

-"Miss Nothing" was the second single to be released from Light Me Up.
-It was aired exclusively on British radio station BBC Radio 1, on July 22, 2010.
-The band introduced it as their next UK single after a show on the Warped Tour.
-A video for "Miss Nothing" was released on July 20 on Vevo.
-The US release of Light Me Up was delayed until February 2011.
-The first single released in the US officially was "Just Tonight", which was the third single released in Australia and United Kingdom among other countries.
+In 2011, the band announced a tour running from early February to late March.
+The band appeared at the Download Festival in June.
+A planned performance at the Soundwave Revolution, an Australian music festival, was cancelled.
+During the summer, the band performed in several European festivals such as Rock Am Ring in June, Optimus Alive! on July 8 in Portugal, Rock Werchter on July 2 in Belgium, Wireless Festival on July 3, and T in the Park on July 10 in Scotland.
+On August 6, 2011, the band performed at the 2011 Lollapalooza festival in Chicago, Illinois.
+On October 26, 2011, the band performed at Ritual nightclub in Ottawa, Ontario, with guests Static Revolt and The Escape Mode.

-The Evanescence Tour was the third worldwide concert tour by American rock band Evanescence.
-The Pretty Reckless were the support act.
+The Pretty Reckless opened several Evanescence shows in October.
 Taylor Momsen stated she was a "big fan of Evanescence, so it's really exciting to be opening for them".
 The band opened for Evanescence at the historic Hollywood Palladium in Los Angeles.
 Evanescence singer Amy Lee told MTV News about Momsen: "She's got a great voice; she's real sweet", and laughingly said that being one of Momsen's first concerts makes her feel "old, but very, very flattered."
 Guns N' Roses' Chinese Democracy Tour confirmed The Pretty Reckless as an opening act for three tour dates in November 2011.

-2012 saw the release of two singles from the album, "You" and "My Medicine".
-Videos for both singles were released - "You" featuring Momsen in a small empty apartment playing the guitar, and "My Medicine" featuring Momsen at an out-of-control party as she sings about being under the influence of alcohol and drugs.
-Later 2012 she appeared in a video completely naked.
+In 2012, two singles were released from the album: "You" and "My Medicine".
+Videos for both singles were also released: "You" featuring Momsen in a small empty apartment playing the guitar, and "My Medicine" featuring Momsen at an out-of-control party as she sings about being under the influence of alcohol and drugs.
+Later in 2012, she appeared in a video completely naked.
 In the video entitled "The Words - Under The Water", Momsen appeared in a black-and-white film while saying the lyrics like reciting a poem.
-By the time the video ends, Momsen appears without her clothes on and her private parts blurred.
+By the time the video ends, Momsen appears without her clothes on, although her private parts are blurred.